How to come see us

 We offer counselling services in a wide range of areas, including: Trauma, including complex trauma stemming from severe abuse, neglect, and racial violence, and other adverse childhood experiences; Patterns of abuse in relationships, including counselling for people involved in criminal Justice processes; Family of origin, attachment, and development; Sexual behaviour problems.
 We provide a confidential, supportive and safe space to help people heal and grow.

-The clinic's links to public safety considerations are several: We employ and train forensic clinicians to work in the context of the intersection of law and mental health; our staff our experts in sexual and domestic violence; we regularly consult and train in prevention of crime and treatment of the harm caused by criminal behaviour.
+The clinic's links to public safety considerations are several: We employ and train forensic clinicians to work in the context of the intersection of law and mental health; our staff are experts in sexual and domestic violence; we regularly consult and train in prevention of crime and treatment of the harm caused by criminal behaviour.

 Our in-person services have been closed due to COVID-19.
 Service providers or self-referring clients are asked to contact our administrative assistant, Kim at: